SamLovesHoneyWater/trading-agent/README.md

 One drawback is that the number of ports you need grows linearly with number of tickers you want to trade.
 About $2n$, to be specific.
 The code puts ZeroMQ sockets on ports ranged from 13140 to 13399.
 Make sure those ports are clear -- they usually are, as per https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers.

+## Disclaimer

+This software is for educational purposes only.
+USE THE SOFTWARE AT YOUR OWN RISK.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.
+Do not risk money which you are afraid to lose.
+This code is only tested on toy examples.
+There might be bugs in the code - this software DOES NOT come with ANY warranty.